What is the Community Trust of Mid & South Canterbury?

 Where does the money come from?

-Can individuals apply for donations?
+Can individuals apply for grants?

 No, individuals cannot apply for or receive Community Trust of Mid & South Canterbury funding.